- What do I do if I think a child is being harmed or is not being cared for adequately?

 "Reasonable grounds" have been interpreted to mean what an average person, given their training, background and experience, exercising normal and honest judgement, would have reason to suspect.

-Every person who performs professional or official duties with respect to children may be guilty of an offence if they do not report a suspicion and the information was obtained in the course of their professional duties.
+A person, including a person who performs professional or official duties with respect to children, may be guilty of an offence if they do not report a suspicion and the information was obtained in the course of their professional duties.
 These include, but are not limited to:

 - health care professionals